panchiniak/proc/modules/proc_refield/README.md

 automatically populate proc_refield with the newly created cipher text.
 This way it is possible to have encryption smothly integrated into any fieldable content creation form.
+And additionally to using proc_refield you can also enable Protected Content API on any Entity Reference field.
+This will allow you to have several Protected Content reference fields with 'Add a new file' link in any bundles or content types of your choice.

 REQUIREMENTS
 ------------